awsiuk/ENS160/README.md

 #### LICENCE ####

 You may use this code in comercial and personal use without fee.
-You are free to modify it and create copy of it and make your own branch.
-When modifying this code on personal or comericial purpose just leave credit information in your code.
+You are free to modify it and create copy of it and make your own project.
+When modifying this code in your own project that is separat from this package on personal or comericial purpose just leave credit information in your code.